ohiodiscordserver/zeppelin-ohiobot/README.md

 ![Zeppelin Banner](assets/zepbanner.png)

+# Zeppelin - Ohio Discord Bot Fork

+**Forked by:** ohiodiscordserver
+**Purpose:** Self-hosting Zeppelin for efficient Discord moderation
+**Date:** October 19, 2025

+This is a fork of the ranrinc/zeppelinbot repository, configured for self-hosting on Render (free tier).
+The setup includes custom configuration for deployment without requiring credit card verification.

+---

 # Zeppelin

 Zeppelin is a moderation bot for Discord, designed with large servers and reliability in mind.

 **Main features include:**